-Adobe Announces Agreement to Acquire Semrush for $1.9 Billion in Major AI Push
+Adobe Acquires Semrush for $1.9 Billion

 Adobe Logo